Other names: cougar, panther, puma, catamount

 Living in mountain lion country:

 You may live in or recreate in lion country.
 Like any wildlife, mountain lions can be dangerous.
 With a better understanding of mountain lions and their habitat, you can coexist with these magnificent animals.
-To reduce the risk of problems with mountain lions on or near your property, we urge you to follow these simple precautions:
+To reduce the risk of conflicts with mountain lions on or near your property, we urge you to follow these simple precautions:

 - Remove anything that might attract deer or other prey animals